philwild/infosecdocs/docs/2 - Concepts.md

 Apps and Add-ons extend Splunk's out-of-the-box capabilities and enable a much faster time-to-value than other solutions as you are taking advantage of existing efforts to onboard and visualise data, or interface with third-party systems.

-An App is a collection Splunk configurations designed to address a use-case with Splunk.
+An App is a collection of Splunk configurations designed to address a use-case with Splunk.
 The [InfoSec App for Splunk](https://splunkbase.splunk.com/app/4240/) is an example of a Splunk app.
 An app may contain combinations of dashboards, reports, alerts, knowledge objects, lookups, scripted inputs, menus and other components.
 Together, these components form a functioning application within the Splunk platform.
 In the same way that roles are given permissions to access and use knowledge objects, Splunk users can only access the apps (and the included knowledge objects) that they have been given permission to use.
 You can create your own apps in Splunk or download and install apps from [Splunkbase](https://splunkbase.splunk.com).

 When browsing Splunkbase, you may notice that there are two types of apps and that the app contents can include Inputs, Alert Actions and Visualisations.